johnpapa/ngrx-data-lab/README.md

 ```bash
 ng serve -o
 ```

 ### Step 8 - Verify the Redux actions are being dispatched

+In the Chrome browser, open the DevTools and select the Redux tab to view the Redux plugin.

-Navigate the application adding, updating, and removing heroes and villains.
+In the application, add, update, and remove heroes and villains.
 As you do this, notice the actions being dispatched in the [Redux Devtools](https://github.com/zalmoxisus/redux-devtools-extension)

 ## What we did